NathanKr/React/README.md

 <h3>License</h3>
-All projects in this React repository is MIT licensed.
+All projects in this React repository are MIT licensed.